 The price of a Trezor One is affordable and quite simply a very good hardware wallet for all types of cryptocurrency investors.

 The KeepKey wallet was released in 2015 and later bought out by Shapeshift.
 The device is beautifully designed yet robust construction features a large screen.
 The device is quite a bit larger than the Ledger Nano X and also the Trezor T.

-It is an easy to use device and comes at an affordable price.
+It is an easy to use the device and comes at an affordable price.
 Crypto users looking for a combination of value and security when managing their cryptocurrency wallets should consider the KeepKey.

 The Keep Key wallet offers similar security features to the Ledger and Trezor wallets but does not support as many cryptocurrencies.

 It is an ideal wallet if you own multiple cryptocurrencies or looking to build a portfolio of digital assets.
 Keep Key does may not have a large reputation in comparison to Ledger and Trezor.
-However, it's a simple and easy to design device that is affordable.
+However, it's simple and easy to design device that is affordable.

 Desktop Cryptocurrency Wallets

 Desktop wallets are a downloadable client in the form of a desktop application.
 The interface provides a connection to your cryptocurrency directly.
 Desktop wallets can vulnerable to hackers that use malware, key loggers and social engineering (e.g. phishing) to easily gain access and compromise the wallet.
 It is recommended to use reputable desktop wallets such as Exodus and Lumi Wallet.